CamiloEFB/CamiloEFB/README.md

 ## I'm a data scientist!

 - 🔭 I’m currently working on projects  related to data science
-- 🌱 I’m currently learning Data science
+- 🌱 I’m currently learning Deep learning
 - 🥅 2021 Goals: Contribute more to Open Source projects

 ---